 Morland House is a former Tudor vicarage lived in by the Markham family since 1828 and the four acres of magical gardens reflect the changing tastes of successive generations.
-Though open to the public every day from 10 – 5, the gardens are so extensive that crowding is not an issue.

 There is a Private Garden on the south side of the house for the exclusive use of Morland House guests.
 Accessible both from directly from the Drawing Room and from outside the Family Kitchen, it has a patio with outdoor table, chairs and a barbecue, a lawn, and an 1880 summerhouse.
 This allows for lunches or tea parties outdoors.